-This last month me and my husband went to visit the beautiful country of Costa Rica.
+This last month I went to visit the beautiful country of Costa Rica.
 With it’s immense biodiversity, micro-climates, rain-forests and beaches this place is a mecca for the nature lovers.
 I myself am not much of a nature person, however, the beauty of Costa Rica left me awestruck.
 We went to 2 cities on our trip: Arenal and Manuel Antonio.
 We wanted to visit Monteverde as well.
 But due to shortage of time, we couldn’t make it.
 I will be writing another blog post with my detailed itinerary.

 So here we go:

 1. Plan Wisely: Costa Rica is huge.
 Do make a list of the top places you want to go to (Arenal, Manuel Antonio and Monteverde are generally the top destinations).
 Tamarindo is another popular upcoming destination.
 Travel distances might be short, but they take time as the roads aren’t well developed.
 So consider that in your initial planning.